A very effective form of birth control

 - Will not affect masculinity or sexual drive.

-- Testosterone levels will not be affected in any way.
+- Testosterone levels will not be affected.

 - The volume of your ejaculate will stay the same.